-Construction Workers Hit by Falling Object
+Construction Workers hit by Falling Object

-One of the most dangerous aspects of construction work is that workers are working at different levels.
+As Syracuse Construction accident lawyers, we know that one of the most dangerous aspects of construction work is that workers are working at different levels.
 Objects can fall from one level to another, striking workers.
 Because falling objects are so dangerous, New York State has a special law, Labor Law section 240, which gives construction workers who are victims of falling objects an easy-to-prove lawsuit claim against the owner of the worksite, the general contractor, other contractors and subcontractors, and others as well.

 The object that falls on the construction worker might be a hammer or other tool, or a piece of work material such as falling planks, falling bricks, falling mortar, a falling hoist, falling steel, a falling bucket, falling lumber, falling bolts, falling equipment, falling debris, or anything that falls at all.